sketch-hq/SketchAPI/docs-website/pages/plugins-bundle.md

 order: 200
 ---

-A `.sketchplugin` is a folder containing a manifest, scripts and additional resources, such as images, using a specific file layout.
-It is a [macOS package](https://developer.apple.com/library/mac/documentation/CoreFoundation/Conceptual/CFBundles/DocumentPackages/DocumentPackages.html#//apple_ref/doc/uid/10000123i-CH106-SW1), arranged as a [macOS bundle](https://developer.apple.com/library/mac/documentation/CoreFoundation/Conceptual/CFBundles/AboutBundles/AboutBundles.html#//apple_ref/doc/uid/10000123i-CH100-SW1).
+A `.sketchplugin` is a folder containing a manifest, scripts and additional resources, such as images, in a specific file layout.
+It’s a [macOS package](https://developer.apple.com/library/mac/documentation/CoreFoundation/Conceptual/CFBundles/DocumentPackages/DocumentPackages.html#//apple_ref/doc/uid/10000123i-CH106-SW1), arranged as a [macOS bundle](https://developer.apple.com/library/mac/documentation/CoreFoundation/Conceptual/CFBundles/AboutBundles/AboutBundles.html#//apple_ref/doc/uid/10000123i-CH100-SW1).

-> Finder in macOS displays a Sketch plugin as a single file.
+Finder in macOS displays a Sketch plugin as a single file.
 To browse the bundle contents, select _Show Package Contents_ from the context menu after on the plugin bundle.

-Organise your plugin bundle manually or use [`skpm`](https://github.com/skpm/skpm) to generate it as part of the build process.
+You can organise your plugin bundle manually or use [`skpm`](https://github.com/skpm/skpm) to generate it as part of the build process.

 ## Folder structure